FrostCorealis/FrostCorealis/README.md

 During the past year, I've watched the Chainlink docs and tutorials evolve.
 My technical understanding and ability to read & write Solidity have grown a bit since I studied the Chainlink docs last summer.
 This summer, I'll be working through the updated docs and tutorials with a fresh perspective.

-I need to cultivate balance in my learning as there are definitely some gaps in my foundational knowledge.
+As much as I love learning & practicing Solidity & React, I need to cultivate balance in my learning.
+There are definitely some gaps in my foundational knowledge, and I will be a better Solidity dev if I work on filling them.

 In three weeks, it will be my 1 year anniversary with Codecademy.
 My 'current streak' is 165 days, and when my anniversary arrives, my Total Days Practiced will be 359 of 365.
-Some of those are quick flashcard days, some are quick flashcard days while I was learning from other sources, and some are days of in-depth work.
+Some of those are flashcard days, some are quick flashcard days while I was learning from other sources, and some are days of in-depth work.
 Heading into my second year with Codecademy, it's time to fill in (some of!) the gaps in my foundation.
-To start, I'll be learning Node.js, working through the Full-Stack Engineer career path, and taking a quick dive into their Fundamentals of Cybersecurity course.
+To start, I'll be learning Node.js, working through the Full-Stack Engineer career path, and taking a quick dive into the Fundamentals of Cybersecurity course.

+I also need to go back to Python.
+I'm much stronger in JavaScript, but...it would be good for me to develop compenence in Python.

 So.
 Chainlink docs + Codecademy paths...both with focus & purpose. ✨